apache/calcite/site/_docs/avatica_json_reference.md

 ### SchemasRequest

+This request is used to fetch the schemas matching the provided criteria in the database.

 {% highlight json %}
 {
   "request": "getSchemas",
+  "connectionId": "000000-0000-0000-00000000",
   "catalog": "name",
   "schemaPattern": "pattern.*"
 }
 {% endhighlight %}

+`connection_id` The identifier for the connection to fetch schemas from.

 `catalog` (required string) The name of the catalog to fetch the schema from.